Subhash Prasad Yadav

 Subhash Prasad Yadav (born 27 March 1967) is an Indian politician belonging to Rashtriya Janata Dal (RJD) from Gopalganj in Bihar.
 He was a Member of Parliament representing Bihar in the Rajya Sabha, the upper house from 2004 to 2010.

 Subhash Yadav is the real brother of Prabhunath Yadav, Sadhu Yadav and Rabri Devi.
 His sister Rabri is married to Lalu Prasad Yadav, former Railway Minister of India and former Chief Minister of Bihar.

 Early life

 Subhash Prasad Yadav was born on 27 March 1967 in Salar Kalan village near Mirganj of Gopalganj district, Bihar.
 His parents are Shiv Prasad Chaudhary and Maharjia Devi.

-He matriculated from Mukti Adarsh High School (BSEB) in 1986, and passed the intermediate examination in Arts from Gopalganj College (University of Bihar) in 1989 and later graduated with a BA from R.P.S College Patna (Magadh University) in 1993.
+He matriculated from Mukti Adarsh High School (BSEB) in 1986, passed the intermediate examination in Arts from Gopalganj College (University of Bihar) in 1989, and later graduated with a BA from R.P.S College Patna (Magadh University) in 1993.

 Family

 Subhash Prasad Yadav has 2 brothers Sadhu Yadav and Prabhunath Yadav, and 4 sisters Rabri Devi, Jalebi, Rasgulla and Paan.